-All of these issues may be particularly difficult to address sustainably over time, and without regular revaluation, this system loses credibility as an accurate measure of relative land and/or property values.
-The success of more complex value assessment across local governments in South Africa and Namibia has been largely based on mature real estate markets, adequate local resources and substantial valuation assistance and training from provincial authorities.
+All of these issues may be particularly difficult to address sustainably over time, and without regular revaluation, these systems can lose credibility as accurate measures of relative land and/or property values.
+The success of more complex capital market value assessment across local governments in South Africa and Namibia has been largely based on mature real estate markets, adequate local resources and substantial valuation assistance and training from provincial authorities43.